Fastest Open-Source Databases

 My tests show that PostgreSQL is the fastest of the bunch.

-In my opinion, the performance difference between PostgreSQL and MariaDB is close enough that other factors should be more important when deciding between them.
+In my opinion, the performance difference between PostgreSQL and MariaDB is significant, but may be close enough that other factors may be more important in certain situations.
 However, MySQL is so much slower than the other two that I would only use it if I had no other choice.

 Reserva